holzschu/python_ios/README.md

 - on the iOS device: tar -xvfz pythonScripts.tar.gz
 - mv Lib ../Library/lib/python2.7

+Also transfer the scripts:
+- tar -cvfz binaries.tar.gz Tools/scripts/
+- transfer the binaries.tar.gz on your device, for example using iTunes
+- on the iOS device: tar -xvfz binaries.tar.gz
+- mv Tools/scripts/ ../Library/bin/

 Then, install a few useful modules:
 - python -m ensurepip
 - pip install urllib3

 (Other pip calls are up to you).

+Inside Python, you can call the shell commands defined by the frameworks: ls, cat, curl, sftp, grep...

+In the shell, you can use all Python scripts: pydoc, which.py, diff.py...

 # Mercurial